apanx/RA2_AI/README.md

 "For SnS's, with improved Immobility handling."

 ##FBS_2, Madiaba
-"For single-direction full body spinners with active or static weapons, with improved immobility handling.
-Also has the optional feature of pulsing the active weapon on and off, for shell spinners that are hard to drive when the weapon is on."
+For single-direction full body spinners with active or static weapons, with improved immobility handling.
+Also has the optional feature of pulsing the active weapon on and off, for shell spinners that are hard to drive when the weapon is on.
 Uses standard 'LeftRight' control for spinning.
 'Spin' button for active weapons.
 'Trinity' button for activating Trinity glitch pistons.
 BINDINGS SETTINGS
 'range' is the range for spinning weapons.
 'fbs_range' is the range for full-body spinning.
 'PreSpinEntrance' is a time at the beginning of the match the AI won't spin, to get further in the arena.
 'clockwise' value of 1 makes the full-body spin direction right/clockwise.
 Any other value makes it left/counterclockwise.
 'chase_time' is the time interval in seconds with no hits after which the AI will stop spinning temporarily and chase down the opponent.
 'Pulse' is the number of ticks the active weapon should stay on PLUS the number of ticks it stays off.
 A tick is 1/8 second.
 'Coast' is the number of ticks the active weapon should turn off and coast for.
 This should be less than the Pulse value.
 For equal  times on/off, set Coast equal to half of Pulse.
 'SRcycle' is the number of ticks the weapon should spin in one direction before reversing when attempting to self right.
 NOTE:  You must have the correct ID numbers of the bot's weapons in Bindings.py for the chase_time feature to work!!!

 ###Bumblebee, Madiaba
 "Same as FBS_2, but needs custom def Turn in order to be invertible."
 Uses standard 'LeftRight' control for spinning.
 'Spin' button for active weapons.
 BINDINGS SETTINGS
 'range' is the range for spinning weapons.
 'fbs_range' is the range for full-body spinning.
 'PreSpinEntrance' is a time at the beginning of the match the AI won't spin, to get further in the arena.
 'right' value of 1 makes the full-body spin direction right/clockwise.
 Any other value makes it left/counterclockwise.
 'chase_time' is the time interval in seconds with no hits after which the AI will stop spinning temporarily and chase down the opponent.
 NOTE:  You must have the correct ID numbers of the bot's weapons in Bindings.py for the chase_time feature to work!!!

 ###SnS_2Invertible, apanx
 Based on older version of FBS_2.
 SnS that spins same direction when inverted.